 That way, you can work on Pinterest however you’d like – in large chunks of time every so often or small bits of time every day – but schedule your pins for later.

 Your Pinterest account will constantly be growing and active.
 Pinterest itself says it’s best to add new pins over time instead of adding a bunch all at once.

 Not sure how frequently to add new pins?
 Try adding a new pin no more than once a day, and make sure it’s to a different board each time (this is why it’s good to have multiple boards!).

 I’ve tried many Pinterest scheduling solutions – Tailwind, Hootsuite, SmarterQueue, Viraltag, and scheduling via Pinterest itself.
 In my opinion, Tailwind is the best option.

 Tailwind will set up a schedule for you based on the best times for your genre.
 (You can adjust the schedule yourself if you want – we have advice on the best times to Pin here.)

 You can then add pins to the schedule – you can add your own pins as well as other people’s pins.
 You can use a browser extension on Google Chrome or Mozilla Firefox to easily add pins already on Pinterest to your schedule, or add pins from your own or other people’s websites.
 You can also upload new pins of your own.

-Tailwind also has a great feature called Tribes (more about that later).
+Tailwind also has a great feature called Communities (more about that later).